 This package will not work if you have disabled "proc\_open" in your PHP configuration.

-- Store your local database in a file
+- Export your local database to a file

-- Non-productive developer machines can download the live server database
+- Developer machines can download the live server database

 - A central backup server can collect backups from multiple live servers